AIOS Command - Ticket Stream

 Resolution time variance between fastest and slowest teams on the same ticket type

 A repeat ticket is frustrating.
 A repeat ticket from a customer who also called twice and emailed once?
 That is a quantifiable retention risk.
-Adding a second data stream turns complaint patterns into root cause visibility.
+When Command connects your ticket stream to other data sources, complaint patterns become root cause visibility.

 Tickets